isabelxklee/react-lecture/README.md

 <a name="deliverables"/>

 ## Deliverables
+In this example project, we're going to be creating a team directory for SuperHi!
+For each SuperHi team member, we're going to display their profile picture, name, role, and location.

 ### 1. Change the data in `App.js`.
 * Create an `<h1>` tag.
 Put "SuperHi Team Directory" in between the `<h1>` tags.
 * Create a `<p>` tag.
 Put "Here are all the wonderful members of SuperHi!" in between the `<p>` tags.